Home Blog Third party cookies: What happens when websites share your data

 The privacy concerns surrounding third-party cookies

-Third-party cookies raise significant privacy issues because they enable persistent tracking across websites without explicit user awareness or consent.
-Most people don't realize that visiting a single webpage might share their information with dozens of tracking companies.
+Third-party cookies raise significant privacy concerns for online users and web users, as they enable tracking and data collection across the web.
+These cookies allow advertisers and tracking companies to monitor web users' browsing activities across multiple websites, often without explicit user awareness or consent.
+Most people don’t realize that visiting a single webpage might share their information with dozens of tracking companies.

 The scope of data collection can be extensive.
 Tracking companies don’t just know which websites you visit—they can build detailed profiles including: